-Subject to the SEBI Regulations, the asset allocation pattern indicated above may change from time to time after receiving an approval from SEBI and in line with Regulation 18(15A) of SEBI (Mutual Fund) Regulations, 1996, keeping in view market conditions, market opportunities, applicable regulations and political and economic factors quant Active Fund, An open ended equity scheme investing across Large Cap, Mid Cap and Small Cap Companies, is a new scheme offered by the Fund and is not a minor modification of any other existing scheme/product of the Fund.
+Subject to the SEBI Regulations, the asset allocation pattern indicated above may change from time to time after receiving an approval from SEBI and in line with Regulation 18(15A) of SEBI (Mutual Fund) Regulations, 1996, keeping in view market conditions, market opportunities, applicable regulations and political and economic factors.

+quant Flexi Cap Fund, An open ended dynamic equity scheme investing across large cap, mid cap, small cap stocks, is a new scheme offered by the Fund and is not a minor modification of any other existing scheme/product of the Fund.
 Differentiation is as follows: